If this resource is useful, consider making a donation and/or purchasing some of our merchandise.

 If based upon the criteria above, you believe you fall into the realm of a performative activist and wish to respect our platform and still support, we recommend you consider doing the following:

-- PURCHASE a Protect Black Children item for a Black person that: 1) You have a close relationship with and 2) You are CERTAIN would not take offense to you gifting them with such an item (Strong recommendation for non-Black people who do not provide primary care and protection for Black children through family/relationship ties, but agree with the message “Protect Black Children”)
+PURCHASE some of our merchandise for yourself or a friend.
+If you are purchasing a Protect Black Children item for a Black person, make sure: 1) You have a close relationship them and 2) You are CERTAIN would not take offense to you gifting them with such an item (Strong recommendation for non-Black people who do not provide primary care and protection for Black children through family/relationship ties, but agree with the message “Protect Black Children”)

 So again, before you purchase any of our merchandise, especially the Protect Black Children items, be sure to read this document thoroughly and ask yourself the following: